-Oxybutynin topical gel is used to control frequent urination, urgent need to urinate, and urge urinary incontinence (sudden strong need to urinate that may cause urine leakage) in people who have overactive bladder (OAB; condition in which the bladder muscles tighten uncontrollably to empty the bladder even when it is not full).
-Oxybutynin gel is in a class of medications called anticholinergics.
+Oxybutynin topical gel is used to treat overactive bladder (a condition in which the bladder muscles contract uncontrollably and cause frequent urination, urgent need to urinate, and inability to control urination)control frequent urination, urgent need to urinate, and urge urinary incontinence (sudden strong need to urinate that may cause urine leakage) in people who have overactive bladder OAB; condition in which the bladder muscles tighten uncontrollably to empty the bladder even when it is not full).
+Oxybutynin gel is in a class of medications called antimuscarinics.
 It works by relaxing the bladder muscles.

 Topical oxybutynin comes as a gel to apply to the skin.
 It is usually applied once a day.
 Apply oxybutynin gel at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Apply oxybutynin gel exactly as directed.
 Do not apply more or less of it or apply it more often than prescribed by your doctor.